TOWNSEND, TENNESSEE is a mountain town roughly halfway between Maryville and Gatlinburg, with Highway 321/Lamar Alexander Parkway running through it.

 It is beautiful, even in the winter.

-I often prefer to turn left at the Townsend Wye onto Little River Gorge Road to Wears Valley, instead of following Hwy 321 from the center of town.
+I prefer to turn left at the Townsend Wye onto Little River Gorge Road to Wears Valley, instead of following Hwy 321 from the center of town.

 Both routes are fun but the Little River Gorge Road route has more to see.